This post may contain affiliate links.

 With a mix of both picture books and chapter books, there is sure to be something on this list for everyone.
 They make great read-alouds, and they work for independent readers, as well.

-Grab your favorite winter book, find a cozy spot, and head to another world courtesy of your favorite characters.
+Grab your favorite winter books for kids, find a cozy spot, and head to another world courtesy of your favorite characters.

 Classic Winter Children’s Books